 We lock the doors once class begins so plan to come early.

 All students must sign in when coming to class.
 The sign-in is also a waiver, which you can read on every page of the sign-in sheets.
-If you are under 18, you need to have a guardian sign it.
+If you are under 18, you need to have a guardian sign for you.
 If your guardian isn't coming to the first class, then print the waiver out and bring it along.
 This will work for all subsequent classes.

 FREQUENTLY ASKED QUESTIONS

 I'm new to yoga; what level class should I take?

 Try any of the classes listed as "Yoga."
 You are welcome to join in.
 The first few classes may feel a bit awkward, but soon you'll have a good sense of how it is done.
 Why not give it a try and see how you like it?
 At any time you can modify poses or rest.
 Also the Gentle Yoga class is an excellent choice.

 The Rubber Soul library is entirely straight-forward.
 You deposit $20 (there is a cute little envelope to put it in) and check out one book at a time.
 You can keep it for 30 days.
 If it is still not back in 90 days, you lose your deposit.
 Otherwise, you may have your deposit back whenever you are ready to stop reading, move towns, or pay rent.
 We keep the check-out cards in a rather odd glass case with a strange fabric animal housed at the base.